First 3 Lessons Just $49.00

 She has performed in summer programs such as La Musica Lirica in Novafeltria, Italy, AEDO: Accademia Europea Dell'Opera in Lucca, Italy, COAA: Canadian Operatic Arts Academy, and VISI: Vancouver International Song Institute.
 Past Roles include La Contessa Ceprano in Verdi's Rigoletto, Fourth Maid in Strauss' Elektra, La Badessa in Puccini's Suor Angelica, Dido in Purcell's Dido and Aeneas, Erste Dame in Mozart's Die Zauberflöte, and Miss Jessel in Britten's The Turn of the Screw.

-jasmine ruffo
+jasmine ruffo - limited space available

 What Are Your Rates?

 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rate for piano lessons start at $23.00 for a 30 minute lesson.
+The rate for piano lessons start at $26.00 for a 30 minute lesson.

 Is 30 Minutes Enough?